strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 It is typically based on block storage volumes.
 While Apache Kafka documentation calls it _local_, the storage does not have to be physically located in the same machine where the Kafka broker using it is running.
 It can be a block storage mounted over the network such as Amazon AWS EBS volumes, iSCSI volumes, etc.
-The _remote_ tier the new tier introduced by the tiered storage.
+The _remote_ tier is the new tier introduced by tiered storage.
-It is typically based on some external storage such as the object storage we already mentioned on the beginning of this blog post.
+It is typically based on some external storage, such as the object storage we mentioned at the beginning of this blog post.

 Apache Kafka brokers always keep the latest data on the local storage tier.
 But the older data will be offloaded to the remote tier.